Careers360 Logo

 The hepato-pancreatic complex is very crucial for the digestion of carbohydrates, protein, and fat.

-Role of Pancreas: Pancreas secretes pancreatic juice which contains inactive enzymes like amylase, lipase, nuclease; trypsinogen and chymotrypsinogen.
+Role of Pancreas: The Pancreas secretes pancreatic juice which contains inactive enzymes like amylase, lipase, nuclease; trypsinogen and chymotrypsinogen.

 Question:5